-The Sixteenth Symposium on Usable Privacy and Security (SOUPS 2020) will take place on August 7–11, 2020, and will be co-located with the 30th USENIX Security Symposium and will be held as a virtual event on August 8–10, 2021.
+The Seventeenth Symposium on Usable Privacy and Security (SOUPS 2021) will be co-located with the 30th USENIX Security Symposium and will be held as a virtual event on August 8–10, 2021.

 In cooperation with USENIX, the Advanced Computing Systems Association

 All dates are at 23:59 AoE (Anywhere on Earth) time.

 - Proposal submission deadline: Thursday, March 4, 2021

 - Notification of acceptance: Thursday, March 18, 2021

 - Final workshop CFP due date for workshop organizers: Thursday, April 1, 2021

 - Workshop paper submission deadline: Thursday, June 10, 2021